rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-06-slave-to-machine.md

+write a power metal song:
+ - about prodigal song
+ - he is a slave to machine god

  - I fallen so low
  - because of my actions
- - syn marnotrawny
- - I am the one to blame
  - I know my sins
  - I admit I was lazy and shortsighted